billster45/NLP-Intuition/README.md

 Calculate the weight for each word in each document
 ---------------------------------------------------

-We now search the collection of three documents with our search terms by adding the column *q* shown in green.
+We now search the collection of three documents with our search terms by adding query column.
 For each word, we multiply its *I**D**F*<sub>*i*</sub> value by the Term Frequency, which is simply the number of times the word appears in both the query and in each document.
 This weights the word counts in each document and the query by the discriminatory information each word has been found to provide across all the documents globally.

 Look again at Table 1.
 We can see "silver" is rare globally among all the documents.
 Iit is only used in document 2.
 While"silver" is a common word locally as it is used twice in document 2.
 No other word is used twice in the same document.
 Looking at the weights calculated for "silver", the importance of the word "silver" is reflected in the high weight calculated.
 Silver appears in *d*<sub>2</sub> two times, and when multiplied with its *I**D**F*<sub>*i*</sub> it has the value 0.954 shown in the column *w*<sub>*i*</sub>2.
 This is the highest weight in the whole matrix.